-- What you must produce for marking, and - Additional evidence of your performance that must be captured for many list the minimum requirements of evidence to be submitted for marking and the God sample.
+- What you must produce for marking, and - Additional evidence of your performance that must be captured for man list the minimum requirements of evidence to be submitted for marking and the God sample.

-Evidence produced during assessment above and beyond this may be such ed, as long as it provides useful information for marking and moderation and has been plot appropriate conditions.
+Evidence produced during assessment above and beyond this may be such d, as long as it provides useful information for marking and moderation and has been pla duced under appropriate conditions.

 While technological methods which support the capturing or creating of evidence can be helpful, eg pinboard style websites for creating mood boards, the jinal evidence must be converted to a suitable format for marking and moderation which cannot be lost/ deleted or amended after the end of the assessment period (eg screen prints, pdf files).
-Considerations around tracking authenticity and potential loss of material loss of materi assessment is the centre's responsibility.
+Considerations around tracking authenticity and potential loss of materian osted on such platforms during assessment is the centre's responsibility.